 The impacts on the economy and our farms included

-- 17% of agriculture land burnt with 980 farms impacted
+- 17% of agricultural land burnt with 980 farms impacted

 - 1500 livestock died, 337 sheds and over 3000 km of fencing destroyed or damaged